pingcap/docs-tidb-operator/en/get-started.md

 <details>
 <summary><font color=Blue>Query the TiDB cluster information</font></summary>
-This command requires TiDB 4.0 or later versions.
-If you've deployed an earlier version, [upgrade the TiDB cluster](#step-5-upgrade-a-tidb-cluster).
+This command is effective only in TiDB 4.0 or later versions.
+If your TiDB does not support the command, [upgrade the TiDB cluster](#step-5-upgrade-a-tidb-cluster).

 ```sql
 mysql> select * from information_schema.cluster_info\G